gbarrile/PopEcoModeling/README.md

 ## Acknowledgments

 This online course in population analysis was made possible through the funding of Wyoming NSF EPSCoR via the Microbial Ecology Collaborative.
-A huge thank you also to Western EcoSystems Technology, Inc. and the University of Wyoming for supporting this project.
-Special thanks to Andrew Tredennick for supervision and feedback on each lesson and analysis.
+A huge thank you also to Western EcoSystems Technology, Inc. (WEST) and the University of Wyoming for hosting and supporting this project.
+Special thanks to Andrew Tredennick of WEST for supervision and feedback on each lesson and analysis.

 ---